freezer333/biotools/README.md

 ## 7h - Alternative Splice Sites collection (optional)
 The following script will create alternative splice sites data.
 The collection is created from the mRNA collection.
 This script uses the "retrieve_altsplicesites.py" python module which returns exon from/to positions as well as an "alternative splice site Y/N" flag.
-The first argument is organism, the second (optional) parameter will print detailed information as the program runs; this should only be used for debugging/testing.
+The first argument is organism, the second (optional) argument is gene_id, and the third (optional) parameter will print detailed information as the program runs; this should only be used for debugging or testing since it prints a lot of information.

 ```
 $ python3 seed_altsplice.py 'Homo sapiens'
+-- or --
+$ python3 seed_altsplice.py 'Homo sapiens' 6003
+-- or --
+$ python3 seed_altsplice.py 'Homo sapiens' 6003 Y
 ```

-You can also call the module as a standalone program to print out alternative splice sites.
+You can also call the module as a standalone program to print alternative splice sites.
 The first argument is gene accessions number and is mandatory.
 The second is "print Y/N".
-If using as a standalone interactive program it is recommended to use "Y".
+If you are using this as a standalone interactive program it is recommended to use "Y".

 ```
 $ python3 retrieve_altsplicesites.py '6003' 'Y'